 10 Tips for Swimming with Whales in Tonga(c) tongapocketguide.com

 2. Book Multiple Whale Tours

 An important thing to know about whale swimming tours is that having an awesome swim with a whale is never a guarantee.
-No two tours are the same, so we recommend booking at least two whale swimming tours during your visit to Tonga in order to increase your chances of a successful swim with whales.
-While it is pricey, you might just think it’s worth it considering it’s not every day that you’re in a country where it’s possible to swim with whales!
+No two tours are the same, so we recommend booking at least two whale swimming tours during your visit to Tonga to increase your chances of a successful swim with whales.
+While it is pricey, you might just think it’s worth it – it’s not every day that you’re in a country where it’s possible to swim with whales!
 Some operators offer multi-day packages which are cheaper than booking tours individually.
-Check out How to Get the Best Whale Swimming Experience in Tonga for more advice like this.
+Speaking of tours, take a look at some of our top picks in the 10 Best Whale Swim Tours in Tonga.

+10 Tips for Swimming with Whales in Tonga(c) tongapocketguide.com